codership/documentation/galeracluster/source/training/tutorials/starting-cluster.rst

    Length:  1,097 words; Published: October 20, 2014; Topic: General; Level: Beginner

-After you finish installing MySQL (or MariaDB or Percona XtraDB to Galera Cluster) and Galera and have added the necessary settings for the configuration file needed for Galera Cluster, the next steps are to start the nodes that will form the cluster.
+After you finish installing MySQL (or MariaDB or Percona XtraDB Cluster to Galera Cluster) and Galera and have added the necessary settings for the configuration file needed for Galera Cluster, the next steps are to start the nodes that will form the cluster.
 To do this, you will need to start the ``mysqld`` daemon on one node, using the ``--wsrep-new-cluster`` option.
 This initializes the new :term:`Primary Component` for the cluster.
 Each node you start after that will connect to the component and begin replication.

 Before you attempt to initialize the cluster, there are a few things you should verify are in place on each node and related services:

-- At least three servers with the same version of MySQL, MariaDB, or Percona XtraDB installed on each;
+- At least three servers with the same version of MySQL, MariaDB, or Percona XtraDB Cluster installed on each;

 - If you're using firewalls, make sure the ports 4444, 4567, and 4568 for TCP traffic, and 4567 for UPD traffic are open between the hosts;